Fresh Grapefruit Cake

 - 1/3 cup fresh grapefruit juice

-- 1 tablespoon grated grapefruit peel
+- 1 tablespoon grated grapefruit zest

 - 2 teaspoons vanilla extract

 - In a large bowl, cream butter and sugar until light and fluffy, about 5 minutes.
 Add eggs, one at a time, beating well after each addition.
-Stir in peel and vanilla; mix well.
+Stir in zest and vanilla; mix well.
 Combine the flour, baking powder and salt; add to creamed mixture alternately with grapefruit juice.
 Beat just until combined.
 Stir in milk.

 - Pour batter into two greased and floured 9-in. round baking pans.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing to wire racks to cool completely.

 - For frosting, combine the sugar, egg whites, corn syrup and salt in a large heavy saucepan over low heat or double boiler over simmering water.
 With a portable mixer, beat on low speed for 1 minute.
 Continue beating on low over low heat until frosting reaches 160°, about 8-10 minutes.